Sports Agency Contract: A General Guide

 For several reasons, including needing to pay commissions or other expenses connected with the representation, some athletes choose not to work with an agent.
 Athletes' contracts fall under the category of personal services contracts since they possess special talents, skills, and abilities.

-A personal service contract cannot technically transfer to another party.
+A personal service contract cannot generally transfer to another party.
 The assignment of rights under a contract is the transfer of such rights from one party to another.
 Why is it impossible to assign a personal service contract?
 An athlete has special skills.
-Peyton Manning, for instance, was not permitted to transfer his Contract to another player.
+Peyton Manning, for instance, was not permitted to transfer his contract to another player.
 His skills are very exceptional.
 Such a task would not be honored by the team owner.
+However, there are exceptions to this rule, such as trades or transfers between teams.

 Player-Agent Relationship